English Literature with Creative Writing BA (Hons) – 2020 entry

 Why choose this course

 We conduct engaging and intellectually-challenging teaching in literature and creative writing.
-All our academics are acclaimed writers and scholars as well as enthusiastic and experienced teachers who convey ideas and explain techniques enthusiastically and accessibly.
+All our academics are acclaimed writers and scholars as well as enthusiastic and experienced teachers who convey ideas and explain techniques, and methodologies enthusiastically and accessibly.
 If you’re an aspiring writer and a literature enthusiast, this is the course combination for you.